oracle-livelabs/developer/springai-vector/vectorsearch/vectorsearch.md

     ![spring-rag-controller](images/spring-rag-controller.png "spring boot rag controller ")

-4. Next, the Spring service class - OracleDatabaseVectorService.java - implements the RAG interaction implementation, including the methods to start the similarity search and the template for the input prompt.
+4. Next, the Spring service class - OracleDatabaseVectorService.java - implements the RAG interaction implementation, and comprises methods to start the similarity search and the template for the input prompt.

     ![spring-rag-service](images/rag-prompt-template-similarity.png "spring boot service")